-1 The amount reported above is the amount due in the current fiscal year under development agreements payable after closing on the Bonds, as reported by the City pursuant to development agreements for urban renewal projects under the authority of Iowa Code Chapter 403 or other intergovernmental agreements (under chapter 28E, etc).
+2 The amount reported above is the amount due under development agreements payable after closing on the Bonds.
 The Iowa Supreme Court has not formally ruled on the question of whether contracts to rebate the tax increment generated by a particular development constitutes indebtedness of a City for constitutional debt limit purposes.
 The amount reported above includes amounts payable under development agreements that may not be debt.
 Some development agreements are subject to the right of annual appropriation by the City, thereby limiting the extent of possible debt to only amounts currently due and appropriated in the current fiscal year.
 Amounts payable under a particular development agreement may not constitute legal indebtedness, but are memorialized in the table above to conservatively state the City's possible financial exposure.
 Payment of future installments may be dependent upon undertakings by the developers, which may have not yet occurred.
-The Total Debt Subject to Limit amount reported above does not include \$48,143,576 in City rebate agreements (subject to yet to be achieved contingencies or annual appropriation).
-Were such rebate agreements determined to be constitutional debt, the City's percentage of Debt Limit Obligated would be 74.55%.
-The City actively pursues opportunities consistent with the development goals of its various urban renewal plans, which may be amended from time to time, and the City may enter into additional development agreements committing to additional rebate incentive in calendar year 2020 or after.
-See "Other Tax Increment Rebate Agreements" table herein for more information.
+The Total Debt Subject to Limit amount reported above does not include \$22,394,509 in City rebate agreements (subject to yet to be achieved contingencies or annual appropriation).
+Were such rebate agreements determined to be constitutional debt, the City's percentage of Debt Limit Obligated would be 76.23%.
+The City actively pursues opportunities consistent with the development goals of its various urban renewal plans, which may be amended from time to time, and the City may enter into additional development agreements committing to additional rebate incentive in calendar year 2019 or after.